adeirman46/Dagozilla/README.md

 # Dagozilla
-This repository used for implementing algorithm for Autonomous Soccer Robot
+This repository used for implementing algorithms for Autonomous Soccer Robot